SpinaNico/jsonable/README.md

 * `JClass<E> jClass<E extends Jsonable>(keyname, JsonableConstructor constructor, {E initialValue}) `

-  > It returns aJClass is `JType<Jsonable>` in the generic of this type, extends Jsonable, moreover it requires the constructor a simple function that returns an instance of that type.
+  > It returns a JClass is `JType<Jsonable>` in the generic of this type, extends Jsonable, moreover it requires the constructor a simple function that returns an instance of that type.
   > Note: it will be instantiated immediately to the declaration if InitialValue is null

 *  `JList<E> jList<E>(dynamic keyname, {List<E> initialValue, JsonableConstructor constructor})`